-Seven Palestinians Killed By Israeli Troops In Demonstrations Along Gaza Border
+9 Palestinians Killed By Israeli Troops In Demonstrations Along Gaza Border

 Israel defense minister Avigdor Liberman took the unusual step of tweeting in Arabic in a message to those living in Gaza.
 "Everyone approaching the wall endangers his life," he wrote.
 "I advise you to continue your normal lives and not engage in provocation."

-One of those killed was a farmer, identified as 27-year-old Amr Samour, who died when an Israeli tank fired on him.
+One of the farmers killed was identified as 27-year-old Amr Samour, who died when an Israeli tank fired on him.
 Another man was injured by shrapnel in the shelling.

 His relative and fellow farmer, Yasser Samour, told The Associated Press that Amr Samour had been collecting parsley in the early morning darkness when he was struck.